We've independently reviewed this article to make sure it's as accurate as we can make it.

 Even though it can be frustrating to deal with a filter sensor that keeps coming on, this is not something you should override.
 You do not want to ignore this filter sensor because there is always a chance that there could be a serious clog somewhere in the dryer.

-If you have a filter sensor like that is not, you need to make sure the filter has been appropriately clean.
-This is important for making sure your dryer is working properly and for reducing the chances of a fire developing.
-Clean your filter regularly to prevent this from happening.
+You need to make sure the filter is clean.
+This is important for making sure your dryer is working properly and for preventing fire hazards.